-You have a website to help answer your potential customers’ questions: who, what, and why (and where, if needed).
+You have a website to help answer your potential customers’ questions: who, what, and why (and when and where, if needed).
 You can’t just throw up information on your pages and hope your customers will get it.
 Know your target audience and write for them.

-5. Not being mobile friendly.
+5. Not being mobile-friendly.

 It’s rare for people to be sitting at a desktop, or even a laptop computer to find the information they need these days.
-Studies show that a vast majority of websites are viewed from either smartphones or tablets, two devices people take with them when they are on the go, which is nearly always.
+Studies show that a vast majority of websites are viewed either from smartphones or tablets, two devices people take with them when they are on the go, which is nearly always.
 If they can’t comfortably view your website on a smaller device, they will click onto another site where they can.
 This means you’ve lost business.
-Test your website’s mobile friendliness through Google to be sure you’ve got all your bases covered.
+Test your website’s mobile-friendliness through Google to be sure you’ve got all your bases covered.
 If any issues are detected, work with your webmaster to get it where it needs to be, as quickly as possible.

 Recap: What You Should Do for a Remarkable Website